Eradicating Poverty through “Privatized Banking”

 Small-and-Medium Enterprises are critical for national economic progress (including the U.S.), but in countries with lower per capita incomes, these businesses are noticeably missing.
 For entrepreneurs ready to scale, larger loans and additional training empower them to create jobs and minister to their communities.

-A very impactful international ministry, who will remain anonymous*, is sharing the hope of Christ by providing biblically based training, savings services, and loans that restore dignity and break the cycle of poverty.
+A very impactful international ministry named Hope International is sharing the hope of Christ by providing biblically based training, savings services, and loans that restore dignity and break the cycle of poverty.
 They are investing in the dreams of families in the world’s underserved communities as they proclaim and live the Gospel.

-*NOTE: I do not desire for my articles to promote any organization but only to share ideas and concepts to promote the flourishing of ALL people.
+The purpose of this article is not to promote any person or organization but only to share ideas and concepts to promote the flourishing of ALL people.